Your Ultimate Guide to Kid-Friendly Fall Activities in Kenosha, WI

 The Best Fall Activities in Kenosha

 From nature walks to farm festivities, many attractions are now open to the public and offer opportunities for apple and pumpkin picking.
-Some farms have mazes and other cool attractions as well.
-You can also find a few kid-friendly haunted houses, including home haunts in your community.
+You can also find a few kid-friendly haunted houses, including home haunts, in your community.
+Check out more events on the Kenosha Fall Events Calendar.

 Your kids can also have fall fun at daycare.
-Corner Stone Academy serves Kenosha-area children.
+Corner Stone Academy serves Kenosha-area children, and we run fall activities, crafts, movies, and educational lessons!
 Contact us today.

 More To Explore